rgrannell1/utils/packages/pulp/README.md

 ## addAll

-Add a dictionary of tasks to pulp
+Add a dictionary of tasks to pulp.
+This method delegates to .add(), and is a convenience method to allow an entire CLI be defined in one command.

 ### Parameters